Community news, current affairs and views. Mainly from Australia, but also the world for the East African Community in Melbourne and Australia.

 There has being a lot of hope for the Somalis recently in 2017.
 Mainly because of the election of a popular president who is himself from the diaspora.
 In this, the 3CR Somali program has embarked a new format to reflect the community becoming more firmly established in Australia.
 This year we have a new time-slot more suitable to our audience.

 The new time for the program is 8:30 to 9:30pm, every Tuesday.

 The program is focusing now on the current issues more relevant and affecting the community here in Australia.

 In 1995 3CR was able to provide unique support to Melbourne’s new and emerging Somali community by giving them a voice on air, with 3CR’s Somali Language Show which first went on air in 1995.

 The Somali Language Show’s founding presenter Abdiaziz Hersi first came to 3CR to do a six-month training course.
 Arriving in Melbourne the year before as a refugee, Abdiaziz hailed from Mogadishu, Somalia’s capital.
-Having studied Italian, French and Arabic at university in Somalia, Abdiaziz edited the Melbourne Somalian newspaper “Sahan” in 1995 to 1996 as well as establishing the Somali Language Show.
+Having studied Italian, French and Arabic at university in Somalia, Abdiaziz edited the Melbourne Somali newspaper “Sahan” in 1995 to 1996 as well as establishing the Somali Language Show.

-According to Abdi Aziz over 5000 people tune in to the Somali Language Show The talkback part of the program reveals that people call in from all areas of Melbourne, from the suburbs of North West Melbourne to the east as well as many roaming calls from taxi drivers.
+According to Abdi Aziz over 5000 people tune in to the Somali Language Show.
+The talkback part of the program reveals that people call in from all areas of Melbourne, from the suburbs of North West Melbourne to the east as well as many roaming calls from taxi drivers.

 The political situation in Somalia and surrounding countries is always in flux and the Somali Language Show presenters frequently find themselves talking to politicians and community leaders both in Somalia and Melbourne.